fourstepper/robinopletal.com/src/routes/what-else/+page.md

 ## Cool things on this site

-empty for now... (aside from what's available in the navbar)
+Empty for now... (aside from what's available in the navbar).

+[Here](https://robinopletal.com/posts/switched-to-sveltekit#whats-next) are some ideas that might be coming as pages on this blog later on. :)

 ---